C2FO/vfs/docs/utils.md

 * We assume non-scheme path is an OS File or Location.
 * We assume volume(URI authority) is empty.
 * We assume relative paths are relative to the pwd (program's working directory)
-* We assum an empty path is equal to the root path: "/"
+* We assume an empty path is equal to the root path: "/"

 | original path | becomes URI |
 | --------------- | --------------- |